 NOTE: We have been installing SSB systems (both Marine and Ham) with E-mail and weather capability since 1999 and satellite telephone systems since 2003.

 This station is fully functional.
 More info to come.

 4429 6230 8294 12356 16528 ALT freqs: 4131 6224 8773 12365 16546

 |Radio Channel||Frequency (Hz)||Call Signs||Locations|

-The software can be obtained when you sign up for CruiseEmail service from the by contacting CruiseEmail either by phone 304-653-4661 or e-Mail to "email@example.com".
+The software can be obtained when you sign up for CruiseEmail service and download the software from www.CruiseEmail.com.

 You can register through the web site.
 This registration form with service agreement must be completed prior to connecting.